Page updated June 3, 2020 at 7:30 a.m.

 - Wipes may be “flushable” but they don’t break down like toilet paper does.
 Toilet paper will disintegrate after it’s flushed, but so-called “flushable” wipes retain their shape and strength, causing blockages in pipes.

-- For the same reason facial tissue, napkins and paper towel be flushed down your toilet.
+- For the same reason facial tissue, napkins and paper towel cannot be flushed down your toilet.
 They do not break down as toilet paper does, and lead to clogs and sewer back-ups.

 - Wipes, paper towel and all other items used as a toilet paper alternatives should be bagged and disposed of in your garbage cart.

 - Help us to help you to prevent the plug in yours and our sewer (wastewater) collection system.

 Effective March 20, residents and businesses can defer water utility payments for up to six months with no late payment charges or interest charges applied.
 All payment collection activity on overdue utility accounts is suspended, and no water service will be shut off for residents with outstanding account balances or who are unable to pay.

 Property tax notices will be issued in May but property owners will have until September 30 before penalties are applied.

 Effective March 19, we will not be issuing parking tickets in Regina for time restrictions in both residential zones and at parking meters.
 Tickets will continue to be issued for safety concerns.